2021 Louisiana Ragin' Cajuns football team: Schedule

-The 2021 schedule consists of 6 home and 6 away games in the regular season.
-The Ragin' Cajuns will travel to Sun Belt foes Georgia Southern, South Alabama, Arkansas State, and Troy.
-The Cajuns will play host to Sun Belt foes Appalachian State, Texas State, Georgia State, and Louisiana–Monroe.
+The 2021 schedule consisted of 6 home and 6 away games in the regular season.
+The Ragin' Cajuns traveled to Sun Belt foes Georgia Southern, South Alabama, Arkansas State, and Troy.
+The Cajuns would play host to Sun Belt foes Appalachian State, Texas State, Georgia State, and Louisiana–Monroe.

-The Ragin' Cajuns will host two of the three non-conference opponents at Cajun Field, Nicholls, from NCAA Division I FCS and Ohio of the Mid-American Conference, and will travel to Texas of the Big 12 and Liberty, a FBS Independent.
+The Ragin' Cajuns would host two of the three non-conference opponents at Cajun Field, Nicholls, from NCAA Division I FCS and Ohio of the Mid-American Conference, and traveled to Texas of the Big 12 and Liberty, a FBS Independent.